-If the offense was a Class A felony, (or an offense listed in RCW 9A.44.142, Subsection 5), or if the offender was convicted of any sex offense or kidnapping offense and have one or more prior convictions for a sex offense or kidnapping offense, or for a person required to register for a federal, tribal or out-of-state conviction, the duty to register shall continue indefinitely.
+If the offense was a Class A felony, or if the offender was convicted of any sex offense or kidnapping offense and have one or more prior convictions for a sex offense or kidnapping offense, or for a person required to register for a federal, tribal or out-of-state conviction, the duty to register shall continue indefinitely.
 However, offenders may be relieved of the duty to register as provided in RCW 9A.44.142 or RCW 9A.44.143 (if convicted as a juvenile).
 RCW provides that they may petition if they have spent ten consecutive years in the community without being convicted of disqualifying offense and if the petitioner shows by clear and convincing evidence that the petitioner is sufficiently rehabilitated to warrant removal from the central registry of sex offenders and kidnapping offenders.
 To be relieved of the duty to register, offenders must petition the superior court of the county in which they were convicted (or, in the case of foreign, federal, military, tribal, or out-of-state convictions, to the court in the county where the person is registered at the time the petition is sought.